-No seawater Sr/Ca dataset is available for Guam or the Mariana Islands, but it is likely that the greater than 200 cm of rain which falls in Guam each year (Lander and Guard 2000) could have great effects on the seawater composition nearshore.
+No seawater Sr/Ca dataset is available for Guam or the Mariana Islands, but it is likely that the greater than 200 cm of rain which falls in Guam each year (Lander and Guard 2000) could have great effects on the nearshore seawater composition especially near river mouths.
 Spatial salinity, temperature, and circulation data are also lacking for Guam's nearshore waters, but one detailed study in the Asan reef area shows the effects of a heavy rainstorm on the Asan reef area (Storlazzi et al. 2009).
-A 2-4PSU drop in salinity and 0.5°C drop in temperature resulted from a single heavy rain event in the area near where the Asan1-1 core was collected.
+A 2-4 PSU drop in salinity and 0.5°C drop in temperature resulted from a single heavy rain event in the area near where the Asan1-1 core was collected.
 Though the salinity and temperature quickly began to recover, these parameters remained lower than normal throughout the entire reef area for nearly one day following the rain event.
 Furthermore, salinity was consistently lower near the Asan1-1 coring site throughout the rainy, wet season (~32 PSU) compared to the dry season (~34 PSU), and frequent rain events resulted in drops in salinity for brief periods.
 The salinity range for the 92-day study was 29.19 to 34.48 PSU near the Asan1-1 site.
-The site of salinity measurements that was closest to where Asan2-1 was collected experienced a slightly narrower range of 30.77 to 34.49 PSU throughout the same period, clearly demonstrating that the effect of river runoff on water quality was present, yet reduced, at this site.
+The site of salinity measurements that was closest to where Asan2-1 was collected experienced a slightly narrower range of 30.77 to 34.49 PSU throughout the same period, clearly demonstrating that an effect of river runoff on water quality was present, though reduced, at this site.
 Given the fact that river runoff resulting from rainstorms has a measureable influence on salinity in the Asan reef area, it is likely that it has a similar effect on Sr/Ca concentrations if there are significant differences between Sr/Ca concentrations in the two water bodies.

-Sr/Ca ratios in freshwater can be either higher or lower than that of seawater depending on the geologic composition of the watershed (Swart et al. 2002).
-Sr/Ca values measured following a heavy rainstorm in the Asan River near the mouth were on average $3.19 \pm 0.24$ mmol/mol (Prouty 2013) which is nearly one third the open ocean average of $8.54 \pm 0.45$ mmol/mol (de Villiers 1999).
+Sr/Ca ratios in freshwater can be either higher or lower than that of seawater depending on the geologic composition of the watershed (Swart et al. 2002) and stage of the river.
+Sr/Ca measured following a heavy rainstorm in the Asan River near the mouth was on average 3.19 ± 0.24 mmol/mol (Prouty et al. 2013) which is nearly one third the open ocean average of 8.54 ± 0.45 mmol/mol (deVilliers 1999) and the average measured Gab Gab beach in Apra Harbor (9.03 ± 0.15 mmol/mol; Bell et al. 2013).
 Low Sr/Ca concentrations from the river could reduce seawater Sr/Ca in the area following rainstorms.
 If that is the case, the "SST" signal in the Asan1-1 core may be enhanced by increased river discharge.
 Because Sr/Ca and SST are inversely related, low Sr/Ca values surrounding the coral would mimic warm temperature Sr/Ca values in the skeletal record.
 Since Guam's rainy season corresponds with the warmest months of the year, there is potential that the strong "SST" signal in the Asan1-1 core is the cumulative effect of warm temperatures and low seawater Sr/Ca values.
 Asan2-1 was collected in an area the experiences smaller influence of the Asan River (Storlazzi et al. 2009), so there is less potential for the influence of low Sr/Ca freshwater.
 This might explain why rainfall was not a significant contributing factor for annual Sr/Ca in Asan2-1 while it was for Asan1-1.